FAQ’s

 -

-ou can schedule a free 15-minute consultation [insert link] to explore if we’re a good fit.
+You can schedule a free 15-minute consultation to explore if we’re a good fit.
 You’ll also be able to ask any questions and share what you’re hoping to work on.